UrbanCompass/bazel/site/docs/tutorial/cpp.md

 EOF
 {% endhighlight %}

-## Adding BUILD files
+## Adding UCBUILD files

 As you can see from the source code, `main/hello-world.cc` needs to include both `lib/hello-greet.h` and `main/hello-time.h`.
-First we create `lib/BUILD` for hello-greet.cc:
+First we create `lib/UCBUILD` for hello-greet.cc:

 {% highlight python %}
 cc_library(